Updated: Oct 28

 It’s not often I get excited by ‘just’ a road, but after spending a week checking out so much history in a stunning location I'm sold on the area.
 While in Cape York we though we would just shoot into the much talked about Chilli Beach area to see just what all the commotion was about.

-The Portland Road turn off is 30km north of Laura Roadhouse and 100km south of Coen, along the Peninsular Developmental Road ( PDR to the locals ) and like nearly all other roads, its dirt pretty much all the way across to the coast, and well sign posted to Lockhart River plus Portland Roads.
+The Portland Road turn off is about 100km north of Coen, along the Peninsular Developmental Road ( PDR to the locals ) and like nearly all other roads, its dirt pretty much all the way across to the coast, and well sign posted to Lockhart River plus Portland Roads.

 The majority of the Cape has Traditional Owners protecting the land and at the start of Portland there’s a couple of very informative boards explains their history, ownership and other valuable insights.
 There’s some pretty strict rules in the area so by studying the boards here and obeying them, you’ll keep on the right track.